FuelLabs/fuel-specs/src/abi/receipts.md

 ## `Call` Receipt

 - `type`: `Call`.
-- `from`: Hexadecimal string representation of the 256-bit (32-byte) contract ID of the current context if in an internal context; `null` otherwise.
+- `id`: Hexadecimal string representation of the 256-bit (32-byte) contract ID of the current context if in an internal context; `null` otherwise.
 - `to`: Hexadecimal representation of the 256-bit (32-byte) contract ID of the callee.
 - `amount`: Decimal string representation of a 64-bit unsigned integer; amount of coins to forward.
 - `asset_id`: Hexadecimal string representation of the 256-bit (32-byte) asset ID of coins to forward.